minio/docs/source/includes/common-minio-external-auth.rst

 .. end-minio-openid-client-secret

+.. start-minio-openid-role-policy

+Specify a comma-separated list of :ref:`policy names <minio-policy>` to use for the request's ``RoleARN`` for all authentication requests for the provider.
+The specified policy or policies must already exist on the MinIO Server.

+To use this OIDC configuration, you must specify the corresponding :ref:`RoleARN <minio-assumerolewithwebidentity-query-parameters>` in the STS request body.

+.. end-minio-openid-role-policy

 .. start-minio-openid-jwks-url

 Specify the URL for the JSON Web Key Set (JWKS) for MinIO to use when verifying